holdex/developers/docs/CONTRIBUTING.md

 If you identify a potential new problem but are unsure whether it is planned:

 1. Check if there is an existing Problem issue related to your concern.
-1. If not, ask for clarification in the Spec document.
+1. If not, open a PR against the Spec file, or leave a review comment if the Spec PR is not yet merged.
 1. If necessary, create a new Problem issue and discuss it there.

 If someone's action is required to unblock progress, assign them to the Goal